 Our Wireless segment competes with AT&T, Verizon, and smaller companies.
 We compete in the wholesale wireless market by offering competitive rates and by providing a comprehensive statewide network to meet the needs of carrier customers.

 Seasonality

-Wireless segment revenues derived from our carrier customers have historically been highest in the summer months because of temporary population increases attributable to tourism and increased seasonal economic activity such as construction, commercial fishing, and oil and gas activities.
+Our Wireless segment services and products do not exhibit significant seasonality.
 Our ability to implement construction projects is hampered during the winter months because of cold temperatures, snow, and short daylight hours.

 Major Customer